ntoll/ntoll.github.io/posts/why-computers-4.md

   <a href="https://creativecommons.org/licenses/by/3.0/deed.en" target="_blank">CC BY 3.0</a>
 </figure>

-The "head" (where the tape passes through the device) covers exacty one square's worth of the tape.
+The "head" (where the tape passes through the device) covers exactly one square's worth of the tape.
 There's a flash of light from the head when a new square is completely contained therein.
 Sometimes this is followed by a clicking sound.
 When the click is heard the symbol in the square is changed: